 We customize these kits to suit the location and the needs of each community.
-Sometimes they include corrugated iron to help make resilient roofing, or even room dividers and mattresses to make warehouses habitable – whatever it takes to help people recover from disaster.
+Sometimes they include corrugated iron to help make resilient roofing, locally sourced lumber, or even room dividers to help make a shelter, into a home – whatever it takes to help people recover from disaster.

 The LuminAID solar lights we send can last up to 24 hours on just one charge on the lowest setting.
 They are lightweight and can float in water, making them easy to carry in any situation.

 Because they are so safe, cheap, and easy to use, families use solar lights in different ways – for work, education, family activities, or simply moving around at night.